pts/pts-grub1-port/README.md

 (Emulations, containers and WSL are also fine.)
 The output files are *stage1/stage1* and *stage2/stage2*.

+User-visible changes to GRUB 0.97-29ubuntu68:

+* GRUB can see filesystems at the beginning of a HDD (without a partition).
+* Quiet mode is disabled by default (to match GRUB4DOS 0.4.4).
+* The *quiet* command enables quiet boot mode.
+(Bugs fixed.)
+* Bugfixes.

 The goals of pts-grub1-port:

 * (achieved) reproducible build: all tools are included (and statically linked) to rerun the build reproducible on Linux i386 and amd64 systems
-* (achieved) fixing most GCC 4.8.5 warnings
-* fixing all GCC 4.8.5 warnings
+* (achieved) fixing all GCC 4.8.5 warnings
-* fixing some bugs
+* (achieved) fixing some bugs
-* adding small convenience features
+* (achieved) adding small convenience features
 * (achieved) optimizing *stage2* for size: reducing it from ~134 KiB to ~97 KiB
 * creating a UPX-LZMA-compressed *stage2*: the goal is ~52 KiB